The groups I've performed in over the years.

 1971

 Cabaret/Function/Dance band that performed all through Gippsland.
-Quite a powerful band as we had three lead vocalists and Llyod really pushed us hard to learn new songs.
+Quite a powerful band as we had three lead vocalists and Lloyd really pushed us hard to learn new songs.

 Won the 1971 Battle of the Sounds representing Gippsland at the state finals at Festival Hall in Melbourne.